 A conversion is an action that a person takes on your website such as checking out, registering, adding an item to the shopping cart, or viewing a particular page.
 Virtually any page on your website can represent a conversion, and you can create and add the conversion tracking code on any page of your website.

 In a Nutshell: With the help of a piece of code (Offsite Pixel) that Facebook provides and you place on specific pages of your site, you can track much more than simple clicks to your Facebook ads.
 You can now track conversions.

-Additionally, with the help of Optimized CPM, Facebook will show your ad to people most likely to perform the desired actions (checkouts, registrations, leads, key page views, adds to cart or other website conversions).
-Finally, you will be able to track the success or failure of your campaign based on actual results.
+Additionally, with the help of Optimized CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience., Facebook will show your ad to people most likely to perform the desired actions (checkouts, registrations, leads, key page views, adds to cart or other website conversions).
+Finally, you will be able to track the success or failure of your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. based on actual results.

 Based on early returns, costs of such conversions have been cut by 40%.
 Did I hear someone say “ROI?”

 Don’t be scared.
 It’s a simple and free tool, a Chrome plugin used instead of the self-serve ad tool to create and edit your Facebook ads.
 If you’ve never used Power Editor before, go here first for a quick tutorial.

 You currently need to use Power Editor (or a third party tool that uses the Facebook ads API) to create an Offsite Pixel, though you can technically use the self-serve tool to select Offsite Pixels for your ads later.
 But this tutorial will be focused entirely around Power Editor to keep it as simple as possible.

 Within Power Editor, click on “Conversion Tracking” at the top right.
 Then click “Create Conversion Pixel.”